HIGHLIGHTS-Tennis-U.S. Open day six | Sports-Games

 Highlights of the sixth day at the U.S. Open in New York on Saturday.
 The Grand Slam is being played without spectators due to the COVID-19 pandemic.
-(Times ET; GMT-4): 1645 MLADENOVIC-BABOS WITHDRAWN FROM DOUBLES DRAW
+(Times ET; GMT-4): 1758 AUGER-ALIASSIME INTO LAST-16

-Top seeds Kristina Mladenovic and Timea Babos were withdrawn from the U.S. Open women's doubles competition after Mladenovic received a COVID-19 quarantine notice from public health officials, the tournament organisers said.
-Mladenovic is one of 10 players who came in contact with France's Benoit Paire, who pulled out of the tournament after testing positive for the novel coronavirus.
+Felix Auger-Aliassime eased into the last-16 of a Grand Slam for the first time in his career with a convincing 6-1 6-0 6-4 win over France's Corentin Moutet.
+The Canadian youngster will play the winner of the match between second seed Dominic Thiem and 2014 champion Marin Cilic.

-1620 SERENA SEALS COMEBACK WIN Third seeded Serena Williams rallied from a set down to beat fellow American Sloane Stephens 2-6 6-2 6-2 in a clash of former champions.
+1720 BERRETTINI AND PIRONKOVA THROUGH IN STRAIGHT SETS Sixth seed Matteo Berrettini beat Casper Ruud 6-4 6-4 6-2, firing 40 winners and 13 aces past the Norwegian to set up a last-16 encounter with Russian 10th seed Andrey Rublev.

 Medvedev dismantles third-round opponent Wolf Pospisil outlasts Bautista Agut to reach fourth round